 Please do not include your name anywhere in the story itself (such as at the start or in the header or footer) as stories will be judged anonymously.

-A shortlist will be announced at the start of August 2015, and shortlisted writers will be notified prior to the announcement.
+A shortlist will be announced after judging, and shortlisted writers will be notified prior to the announcement.

 The winner will be presented with his or her award at the Ned Kelly Awards ceremony.

-Entries must be submitted online via the submission form below.
+Entries must be submitted online via a submission form available once you sign into Submittable.

 If there are any questions about the award, please email email@example.com.